HMS Affray (P421)

 HMS Affray was a British Amphion-class submarine.
-It was the last Royal Navy submarine to be lost at sea, on 16 April 1951, with the loss of 75 lives.

 Affray was built in the closing stages of the Second World War.
 She was one of 16 submarines of her class which were originally designed for use in the Pacific Ocean against Japan.

+She was the last Royal Navy submarine to be lost at sea, on 16 April 1951, with the loss of 75 lives.

 History

 Early history

-She was laid down at the Cammell Laird yard in Birkenhead on 16 January 1944, launched on 12 April and commissioned on 25 November 1945.
+HMS Affray was laid down at the Cammell Laird yard in Birkenhead on 16 January 1944, launched on 12 April and commissioned on 25 November 1945.
 Affray and her sisters were state-of-the-art submarines at the time of their launching.
 They were the culmination of a rapid submarine development driven by the Second World War.
 Some elements of her design were taken from captured Nazi German U-boats.
 Her modular style of manufacture and all-welded hull were unique at the time.
 For work in the Far East she was equipped with refrigeration and two huge air conditioners, and all her accommodation was placed as far away from the engine room as possible.
 She also had ten torpedo tubes which made her and her class some of the most formidable submarines in the world at that time.

 She was sent to the submarine tender HMS Montclare at Rothesay, as part of the 3rd Submarine Flotilla, before joining her sisters HMS Amphion, Astute, Auriga, Aurochs and the submarine tender HMS Adamant in the British Pacific Fleet.
 The following four years Affray was on travel and took part in exercises all over the globe, visiting such places as Australia, Singapore, Japan, Morocco, South Africa, Pearl Harbor and Bergen.